jeffpar/pcjs.v1/apps/pcx86/1982/ratbas/README.md

 	            .
 	IFEND]

-The <condition> may be any expression that will evaluate to true or false; <statement> may be any legal BASIC (or RatBAS) statement.
+The &lt;condition&gt; may be any expression that will evaluate to true or false; &lt;statement&gt; may be any legal BASIC (or RatBAS) statement.

 Although not required, program readability is greatly enhanced if levels of logic are portrayed by indentation.